Brink-Software/AksWorkshop/labs/lab4-configuration/LAB.md

   selector: id-lab4
 ```

-Then lets configure an environment variable for the `KeyVaultBaseUri` property, and add the `aadpodidbinding` label in the deployment.yaml file.
+Then let's configure an environment variable for the `KeyVaultBaseUri` property, and add the `aadpodidbinding` label in the deployment.yaml file.

 ```text
 template: